MMA Rumors: Georges St-Pierre Shares His Opinion Why UFC Didn’t Let Him Fight Khabib Nurmagomedov

 — SCMP News (@SCMPNews) February 22, 2019

-Even before the UFC 229 fight between Khabib Nurmagomedov and Conor McGregor, Georges St-Pierre has been expressing strong interest in moving down to the lightweight division and fight for the title.
-St-Pierre believes that fighting Nurmagomedov or McGregor would not only be good for his legacy, but it would also enable him to earn a huge amount of money.
-However, since then, UFC President Dana White has said in numerous occasions that they won’t let St-Pierre fight at 155 lbs.
+Even before the UFC 229 fight between Khabib Nurmagomedov and Conor McGregor, Georges St-Pierre had been expressing strong interest in moving down to the lightweight division and fight for the title.
+St-Pierre believed that fighting Nurmagomedov or McGregor would not only be good for his legacy, but it would also enable him to earn a huge amount of money.
+However, since then, UFC President Dana White has said in numerous occasions that they won’t let St-Pierre fight at 155 pounds.

-In Georges St-Pierre final attempt to convince the UFC, Khabib Nurmagomedov responded in an Instagram post, saying that he’s ready to fight the former UFC middleweight champion in November.
-Nurmagomedov was even willing to give St-Pierre weight advantage or face him at 160 lbs.
-However, both St-Pierre and Nurmagomedov knew that the UFC still has the final say regarding the fight.
+In Georges St-Pierre’s final attempt to convince the UFC, Khabib Nurmagomedov responded in an Instagram post, saying that he’s ready to fight the former UFC middleweight champion in November.
+Nurmagomedov was even willing to give St-Pierre a weight advantage or face him at 160 pounds.
+However, both St-Pierre and Nurmagomedov knew that the UFC still had the final say regarding the fight.

-When he realized that he can’t persuade the UFC to grant his request, Georges St-Pierre decided that it’s time for him to permanently end his MMA career.
+When he realized that he couldn’t persuade the UFC to grant his request, Georges St-Pierre decided that it was time for him to permanently end his MMA career.
 Despite what happened, St-Pierre made it clear that he doesn’t hold any grudge against the UFC.
 St-Pierre said that he fully understands the main reason behind the UFC’s refusal to book the fight, adding that the promotion has other plans for Nurmagomedov.